acornprover/acornprover.org/docs/language/variables.md

 let name: Type = expression
 ```

-Variable names must start with a lowercase letter.
+Variable names start with a lowercase letter.
 The rest of the name must be alphanumeric, or an underscore.

 ## Examples